Top Tips For Living In Shared Student Housing in UK

 1. Social Opportunities

 Living with others is one of the best ways to make friends at university.
-You will, quite naturally, spend a lot of time in shared areas: cooking in the kitchen or chatting in the living room.

 2. Cost-Effective